Data Processing Agreement

 5. DISCLOSURE OF PERSONAL DATA AND INFORMATION ETC.

-5.2 By technical and organisational measures, which are appropriate taking into account the nature of the Processing, Hailey HR shall assist the Customer, insofar as this is possible based on the information available to Hailey HR, for the fulfilment of the Customer’s obligation to respond to requests from the Data Subject, when the Data Subject exercises its rights in accordance with the Data Protection Rules.
+5.2 By technical and organizational measures, which are appropriate taking into account the nature of the Processing, Hailey HR shall assist the Customer, insofar as this is possible based on the information available to Hailey HR, for the fulfilment of the Customer’s obligation to respond to requests from the Data Subject, when the Data Subject exercises its rights in accordance with the Data Protection Legislation.
 Such assistance shall be prompt and in consideration of the limited time period that the Customer has to respond to such requests.

 5.3 Hailey HR shall inform the Customer of any contacts from the Supervisory Authority that concern the Processing of Personal Data on behalf of the Customer.
 Hailey HR is not entitled to represent the Customer or act on the Customer’s behalf towards the Supervisory Authority.